The Witch Who Came from the Sea: Plot

-Molly goes and sees Jack Dracula, a tattoo artist in near the boardwalk who gives her a tattoo of a mermaid on her abdomen.
+Molly goes and sees Jack Dracula, a tattoo artist near the boardwalk who gives her a tattoo of a mermaid on her abdomen.
 After, she phones Alexander McPeak, another actor she met at the party, who expressed romantic interest in her despite his relationship with his neurotic girlfriend, a starlet named Clarissa Jenks.
 The next morning, an enraged Clarissa fires a gun into the tires of Alexander's car, and is charged with assault with a deadly weapon.
-Detectives question Alexander about Clarissa, suspecting she may be responsible for the recent murders of the football players.
+Detectives question Alexander about Clarissa, suspecting she may be responsible for the recent murders of Sam and Austin.
 Meanwhile, Cathy becomes suspicious of Molly after learning that the clothing found stuffed in the men's mouths resembles clothing owned by Molly.

 Alexander and Molly have an affair, and Molly brutally slashes his throat with a razor before castrating him in his bathroom.
 The next morning, Long John awakens to find Molly lying in bed beside him, nude and covered in blood.
 She claims the blood is her own, and that she hurt herself while drunk the night before.
 She later admits to Long John and Doris, her co-worker, that her father died of a heart attack while raping her, and that she blames herself for his death.
 She also admits to the murders.
 Moments later, Tadd and Tripoli arrive, insisting they visit their aunt Molly, whom they have not seen for an extended period.
 The three visit briefly, but the children are unaware that Molly is overdosing on sleeping pills.
 As the police arrive to arrest her, she envisions herself drifting alone aboard a raft on the sea.